indyjo/bitwrk/README.md

         go install

         # If everything went fine, the BitWrk client can be started now.
-        # Port 8082 needs to be reachable for selling to work
-        ../../../bin/bitwrk-client -extport 8082
+        ../../../bin/bitwrk-client

-  Now navigate your web browser to http://localhost:8081/ and **keep it open during the following steps**.
-  You should see  your account number (which has been randomly chosen) and your current balance of **BTC 1**.
+  Now you should see the BitWrk client's admin user interface on http://localhost:8081/, showing your account number (which has been randomly chosen) and your current (virtual) balance of **BTC 1** in the black bar at the top of the page.

   Your next step is to try buying and selling on the BitWrk network using Blender, BitWrk's first supported application.